Site dedicated but temple not constructed

 Site Dedication:3 August 1831 by Joseph Smith, Jr.

-The site of the Independence Temple, or Temple Lot, is located southwest of the intersection of Lexington Street and River Boulevard in Independence, Missouri.
-On site is the headquarters of the Church of Christ (Temple Lot).
-East and south of the Temple Lot are the Community of Christ (former Reorganized Church of Jesus Christ of Latter Day Saints) Temple and Auditorium, respectively.
+The site of the Independence Temple, or Temple Lot (questions and answers) is located southwest of the intersection of Lexington Street and River Boulevard in Independence, Missouri.
+On site is the headquarters of the Church of Christ.
+East and south of the Temple Lot are the Community of Christ Temple and Auditorium, respectively.
 And southeast of the Temple Lot on Walnut Street is the visitors' center of The Church of Jesus Christ of Latter-day Saints.
-Also on Walnut are the Missouri Independence Mission office and the Independence Missouri Stake Center.
+Also on Walnut are the Missouri Independence Mission office and the stake center for the Independence Missouri Stake.

 The Independence Temple was the first temple commanded to be built in this dispensation.